 New this year is a $75 subsidy program for students that qualify for the Free/Reduced lunch program or Oregon SNAP/TANF benefits.
 Students must provide proof of benefits in order to qualify for reduced tuition.
 (Benefit applies only to students under 18 years of age and without a license at last class.)

-The first class includes an ODOT required parent/student orientation covering class and behind-the-wheel expectations, new laws and driving techniques, drive time assignment and time for questions.
+The first class includes an ODOT required parent/student orientation covering class and behind-the-wheel expectations, new laws and driving techniques, drive time assignment and time for questions, you will need to take the exam materials and preparation seriously so you can pass with flying colors.
 This portion of class will run from 5:30-7 pm the first night of each term.